tp374/Tricia-Park-Portfolio/Final-Project-Part-1.md

 Statement:  With growing worries over AI’s impact on the workplace, how do our sentiments measure up to the reality of its influence?
 How worried should we be about our future workplace?

-- include slide detailing AI’s growth (text)
+- include slide detailing AI’s growth (text and line graph)

 Conflict: the integration of AI in the workplace has brought upon greater efficiency but simultaneously certain workers risk losing their jobs